Inzhenerka/docs.getdbt.tech/website/docs/reference/dbt-jinja-functions/execute.md

 To prevent this, add the `execute` flag to make sure the check only runs when dbt is actually running the code &mdash; not just when it's preparing it.

-Use the command, `do exceptions.warn` to emit a warning during model execution without failing the run.
+Use the command `do exceptions.warn` to emit a warning during model execution without failing the run.

 ```jinja